TheShute/Shus-Hats/README.md

 # List of amount and Hats/Cosmetical Armour
-- 6 Hats
+- 7 Hats

 ### Cobblemon Hats
-- Cubone, Squirtle, Shinx's Ears, Bulbasaur, Charizard's Wings, Meloetta's Headset
+- Cubone, Squirtle, Shinx's Ears, Bulbasaur, Charizard's Wings, Meloetta's Headset, Chikorita's Leaf

 # Cobblemon Hats (these images are a work in progress and subject to change/improvement)